zyx-billy/PySecretHitler/web_server/ws_schema.md

 ### join_game
 Join an existing game.
 - game_id: string.
 ID of the game to join.
+- player_name: string.
+Name of the joining player.

 ### reconnect
 Reconnect to a previously connected game.